NeuTrix/redux-crud-todo-cli/README.md

 # redux_crud_todolist (WIP)
 This is a basic CRUD application deployed on the MERN stack (Mongo, Express, React, and Nodejs).
-The project is a decoupled architecture with <a href= "https://github.com/NeuTrix/redux-todo-api" target= "_blank" > The API </a> and its [docmentation] in separate repos
+The project is a decoupled architecture with <a href= "https://github.com/NeuTrix/redux-todo-api" target="_blank" > The API </a> and its [docmentation] in separate repos

 ## Project Background